 Dedicated IP addresses

-Fastly’s Dedicated Internet Protocol (IP) addresses provide you with a pool of IPv4 and IPv6 IP addresses, maintained and managed by us, across Fastly’s global Edge Cloud.
-They can be used to support TLS certificate management for non-SNI clients, to support custom cipher suites or IP-to-service pinning, or to help manage zero-rated billing endpoints.
+Fastly’s Dedicated Internet Protocol (IP) addresses provide you with a pool of IPv4 and IPv6 addresses, maintained and managed by us, across Fastly’s global Edge Cloud.
+They can be used to support TLS certificate management for non-SNI clients, to support custom cipher suites or IP-to-service pinning, or to help manage zero-rated billing endpoints or security allowlisting.

 TLS non-SNI client support